-Many researchers propose that trust is an important determinant of successful relationships (Badaracco 1991, Bennett 1996, Hamel 1991, Hart and Saunders 1997, Kumar 1996, Kumar and van Dissel 1996, Lasher, Ives and Jarvenpaa 1991).
-Trust decomposes into rational cognition-based trust versus social affect-based trust (McAllister 1995, Tyler and Kramer 1996).
-Cognition-based trust encompasses competence, ability, responsibility, integrity, credibility, reliability and dependability.
-In contrast, affect-based trust encompasses care and concern, benevolence, altruism, a sense of personal obligation, commitment, mutual respect, openness, a capacity for listening and understanding and a belief that sentiments are reciprocated (Badaracco 1991, Hart and Saunders 1997, Mayer et al. 1995, McAllister 1995, Mishra 1996).
+Many researchers propose that trust is an important determinant of successful relationships (Badaracco 1991; Bennett 1996; Hamel 1991; Hart and Saunders 1997; Kumar 1996; Kumar and van Dissel 1996; Lasher et al. 1991).
+Trust decomposes into rational cognition-based trust versus social affect-based trust (McAllister 1995; Tyler and Kramer 1996).
+Cognition-based trust encompasses competence, ability, responsibility, integrity, credibility, reliability, and dependability.
+In contrast, affect-based trust encompasses care and concern, benevolence, altruism, a sense of personal obligation, commitment, mutual respect, openness, a capacity for listening and understanding, and a belief that sentiments are reciprocated (Badaracco 1991; Hart and Saunders 1997; Mayer et al. 1995; McAllister 1995; Mishra 1996).

 Mistrust is more likely to occur at early stages in relationships, when stereotypes affect first impressions, not later in the relationship as people come to know one another (Kanter 1994).
-With mutual trust, partners will reciprocate openness and sharing of information and knowledge over time (Hart and Saunders 1997, Nelson and Cooprider 1996), and be less concerned with how much knowledge "leaks out" (Hamel 1991).
+With mutual trust, partners will reciprocate openness and sharing of information and knowledge over time (Hart and Saunders 1997; Nelson and Cooprider 1996), and be less concerned with how much knowledge "leaks out" (Hamel 1991).

-Organizational Culture
+2.4 Organizational Culture